jantman/python-wifi-survey-heatmap/README.rst

 Heatmap Generation
 ++++++++++++++++++

-Once you've performed a survey with a given title and the results are saved in ``Title.json``, run ``wifi-heatmap PNG Title`` to generate heatmap files in the current directory.
+Once you've performed a survey with a given title and the results are saved in ``Title.json``, run ``wifi-heatmap PNG Title (--ssid "NameofSSID")`` to generate heatmap files in the current directory.
 This process does not require (and shouldn't have) root/sudo and operates only on the JSON data file.
 For this, it will look better if you use a PNG without the measurement location marks.

 The end result of this process for a given survey (Title) should be XX ``.png`` images in your current directory: